cuygur/explorewanchain/staking/aws.md

 ## SSH login to AWS EC2

-To use the SSH login method under Linux, set the key file permissions with the following command (make sure to replace `your_keyfile.pem` with whatever you named your key file:
+To use the SSH login method under Linux, set the key file permissions with the following command (make sure to replace `your_keyfile.pem` with whatever you named your key file):

 ```
 chmod 400 your_keyfile.pem